MartinRajniak/Sudoku-Solver/README.md

 **19. Create mixed datasets**

 * **Description:** To avoid catastrophic forgetting, each difficulty dataset (10) is mixed with difficulties that model has already seen (80% vs. 20%).
+* **Result:** Mixed datasets have worse performance and converge much later.
+Shuffling them helps a bit but they still come short.
+Probably mix datasets only when fine-tuning after proper training is done.
 * **Dataset:** 200k samples
 * **Epochs:** 30
 * **Test Set Accuracy:** 75% (Achieved after only 8 minutes of training)